maxlim0/actions-progci-fail/README.md

 ## Notes
 - Use `if: always()` on the helper step so it runs even when previous steps fail.
-- The job will still fail because of the broken step; the helper only analyzes and logs suggestions.
+- Helper runs only when the workflow conclusion is non-success; it must find a failed job/step and fetch its logs.
 - If the run is associated with a PR, the helper posts/updates a PR comment tagged with `<!-- ai-ci-helper -->`.
-- The action tails the first failed job/step; secrets are not logged and logs are trimmed to `max_log_lines`.
+- The action tails the latest failed job/step; secrets are not logged and logs are trimmed to `max_log_lines`.